ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 =--

-Finally we turn to the concept of [[integration of differential forms]]:
+Finally we turn to the concept of [[integration of differential forms]] (def. \ref{IntegrationOfDifferentialFormsOverSmoothSingularChainsInCartesianSpaces} below).
+First we need to say what it is that differential forms may be integrated over:

 +-- {: .num_defn #SingularSimplicesInCartesianSpaces}
 ###### Definition